cathyjf/SteamSkipForceInputAppIdDll/README.md

 # cathyjf/SteamSkipForceInputAppIdDll

-This respository builds a DLL that, when loaded into the address space of a process, prevents that process from using ShellExecute{A,W} to invoke the `steam://forceinputappid` endpoint.
+This respository builds a DLL that, when loaded into the address space of a process, prevents that process from using CreateProcessW to invoke the `steam://forceinputappid` endpoint.
 Building the project generates both a 32-bit and 64-bit version of the DLL.